 My roles within ADF:

-I am an ADF Consecrated Priest and Initiate, and currently the Central Regional Druid and Chief of the Council of Regional Druids.
-I also hold the positions of Parenting SIG Coordinator and Scribe for the Artisan’s Guild and Welsh Kin.
+In addition to being a Consecrated Priest and Initiate, currently the Central Regional Druid and Chief of the Council of Regional Druids.
+I am also the Scribe for the Artisan’s Guild and Welsh Kin.
 I currently act as the Clergy Advisor and Preceptor of the Demeter & Eleusinian Order and Preceptor for the Naturalists Guild.
-I am also a Dedicant mentor and reviewer for the Dedicant Path, Generalist Study Program, and Initiates Program.
-Additionally, I am the Senior Druid for Prairie Shadow Grove in Omaha, NE.
+I am also a Dedicant mentor and reviewer for the Dedicant Path, Generalist Study Program, Clergy Training Program, and Initiates Program.

 I've spent most of my life studying different religious beliefs and the mythology associated with them but never found an organization that "fit" until I joined ADF.
 Like so many others, I craved a connection to our Mother Earth and my European ancestors, while still following the call of the Hellenic hearth.
 I would constantly find myself researching one religion or another to see if I can find something that fit my path.
 One of those research periods led me down the road of modern Druidry and the organizations associated with it.
 I read about all of the different groups, and ADF seemed to be the most accessible and the best fit for me.
 It took some time for me to feel comfortable but, even during my struggles; I knew that ADF was an organization that I was proud to be a part of.
 It took me 5 years, but I managed to work through the Dedicant Path and now love working through the different study programs that ADF has to offer.
 The connections that I have made through this organization are incredible.
 The people here, some of which I have never met in person, feel like my family.
 It is important to me to feel connected even when I am physically segregated from a majority of the other members.
 I’ve always wanted to find a community, and ADF has helped me do exactly that.